Ghent University – Faculty of Arts & Philosophy (Belgium)

 How to apply

-Applications should include (i) a cover letter outlining background and motivation, (ii) a writing sample (max.
-10.000 words), (iii) two letters of recommendation, and (iv) a detailed CV.
-Applications for the post-doctoral fellowship should also include a one-page research statement (not including references).
+Applications should include (i) a cover letter outlining your background and motivation, (ii) a detailed CV, (iii) a one-page research proposal (not including references), (iv) two letters of recommendation, and (v) a writing sample (10.000 words maximum).

-Applicants are invited to submit these documents (preferably as one pdf-file) to Klaas.Bentein@UGent.Be.
+Applicants are invited to submit these documents (preferably one pdf-file) to Klaas.Bentein@UGent.Be.

-The deadline for submission is June 1, 2018.
-A selected number of applicants will be invited for an interview in Ghent or a skype interview on June 11, 2018.
+The deadline for submission is October 26, 2018.
+A selected number of applicants will be invited for an interview in Ghent on November 19, 2018.

 For inquiries, please contact prof. dr. Klaas Bentein at the above-mentioned e-mail address.